 Once notified of the fact of serious allegations made in a whistleblowing report, it is of particular importance that the senior management of the organisation are kept appraised of the progress of enquiries into the matters disclosed by the whistleblower.
-As alluded to elsewhere in this article, once evidence emerges establishing that complaints appear to be well founded, the window within which corporate organisations may receive maximum credit for self-reporting actual or suspected misconduct to the appropriate authorities is relatively short.
+As alluded to elsewhere in this chapter, once evidence emerges establishing that complaints appear to be well founded, the window within which corporate organisations may receive maximum credit for self-reporting actual or suspected misconduct to the appropriate authorities is relatively short.

 Deciding whether, when and how to self-report